szymonlipinski/datasciencecoursera/course3/final/CodeBook.md

 The dataset includes the following files:

-- `tidyData.csv`: the main dataset file, see below
+- `tidyData.txt`: the main dataset file, see below
 - `README.md`: the description of the project
 - `CodeBook.md`: this file, the description of the data

 # The Data Format

-The `tidyData.csv` file contains 68 columns: activity name, subject number, and the average of each variable for each activity and each subject.
+The `tidyData.txt` file contains 68 columns: activity name, subject number, and the average of each variable for each activity and each subject.